patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ### **Data Augmentation**

-All experiments used the same data augmentation settings.
+All experiments used the same data augmentation settings:

 - Rotation (+- 10 degrees)
   - 0.5 probability of applying the rotation